webloom-agency/wegen/README.md

 ![mention](https://github.com/user-attachments/assets/1a80dd48-1d95-4938-b0d8-431c02ec2a53)

 Quickly call any registered MCP tool during chat by typing `@toolname`.
 No need to memorize — just type `@` and pick from the list!

+You can also control how tools are used with the new **Tool Choice Mode**:
+- **Auto:** Tools are automatically called by the model when needed.
+- **Manual:** The model will ask for your permission before calling any tool.
+- **None:** Disables all tool usage.

+Toggle modes anytime with the shortcut `⌘P`.

 ---